mpaperno/LGKeys-TouchPortal-Plugin/README.md

 You do not have to provide names for all memory slots.
 Any that are not specified in the description will default to the usual "M1", "M2", or "M3" names.

-If you have both a "G" keyboard _and_ a G13 keypad, which have individual memory slots, you can provide names for the specific devices by using a modified version of the above syntax:
+If you have both a "G" keyboard _and_ a G13 keypad, which have separate memory slots, you can provide names for the specific devices by using a modified version of the above syntax:

     kb.M1:EDIT; kb.M2:DIFF; kb.M3:DEBUG; lhc.M1:C++; lhc.M2:Python; lhc.M3:Lua;